Buda Castle: Residence of the Palatines

 Functional problems of the university remained unresolved, which led to the faculties being moved to Pest in 1783.
-In 1791 the palace became the residence of the new Habsburg palatine of the Kingdom of Hungary, Archduke Alexander Leopold of Austria.
+In 1791 the palace became the residence of the new Habsburg Palatine of the Kingdom of Hungary, Archduke Alexander Leopold of Austria.
 After the early death of the palatine in 1795, his younger brother Archduke Joseph succeeded him, followed by Archduke Stephen.
 The palatinal court in Buda Castle was the centre of fashionable life and high society in the Hungarian capital.

 In 1810 the palatinal palace was damaged by fire, but in the next decades, plans were made to raise the building with an upper storey, but they were not implemented, although the observatory tower, which hindered the work, was removed.
 In 1838 the crypt of the St. Sigismund Chapel was rebuilt according to the plans of Franz Hüppmann: the Palatinal Crypt was the burial place of Palatine Joseph and his family.
 The crypt is the only part of the palace that survived the Second World War.

 Palatine Joseph established gardens on the southern and eastern hillsides of the Castle Hill according to the plans of Antal Tost.
 The gardens of Buda Castle were among the most famous English-style landscape gardens in Hungary.

-Palatine Stephen left the palace on 23 September 1848 when a break between the liberal Hungarian government and the dynasty became inevitable.
+Palatine Stephen left the palace on 23 September 1848 during the Hungarian Revolution of 1848.

 On 5 January Buda was occupied by the Austrian army led by Alfred I, Prince of Windisch-Grätz.
 The chief commander lodged in the royal palace.

-On 4 May 1849, the Hungarian army, led by Artúr Görgey, laid siege on Buda Castle, which was being defended by General Heinrich Hentzi.
+On 4 May 1849, the Hungarian army, led by Artúr Görgey, laid siege to Buda Castle, which was being defended by General Heinrich Hentzi.
 On 20 May the Hungarians captured Buda with an assault.
 The palace was the last stronghold of the Austrian troops, and became a site of heavy artillery fighting.
 The ensuing fire consumed the central and southern wings; they were completely burned out and their interiors were destroyed.